Questions I Challenge Christians to Pray About,

 was "Hitler's Pope" and didn't do a thing to help Jews during WWII

-Church wasn't around until the time of Constantine, a pagan who controlled
+Church wasn't around until the time of Constantine, a pagan who

-for the good of Christ, it is pagan in its very roots.
+calendar days for the good of Christ, it is pagan in its very roots.

 If you believe

 any of the above myths, I implore you to research.
-For doctrinal questions,
+For doctrinal

-historical questions, look at balanced
+to do.
+For historical questions, look at balanced

 and objective scholarly research from a variety of sources

 And as you research, keep in mind the common logical fallacies that are

 often used in attacks against Catholicism:

-"I knew a Catholic/ex-Catholic (or I was a Catholic) who was (mean, a drunk,
+"I knew a Catholic/ex-Catholic (or I was a Catholic) who was (mean, a

-of the Catholic Church are wrong."
-(Ignores the fact that bad catechesis,
+therefore, the teachings of the Catholic Church are wrong."
+(Ignores

-on what the Catholic Church teaches)
+of a few Catholics do not reflect on what the Catholic Church teaches)

-"If the Catholic Church doesn't teach that it's faith alone that saves, then
+"If the Catholic Church doesn't teach that it's faith alone that saves,

-through "faith that works in love")
+must cooperate through "faith that works in love")

 Cum hoc ergo propter hoc:

 "Winter Solstice is on 21 December; Christmas is 25 December.

 Post hoc ergo propter hoc:

-"Constantine must have been the real source of the Catholic Church's teachings
+"Constantine must have been the real source of the Catholic Church's

-stopped the persecution of Christians with the Edict
+Constantine merely stopped the persecution of Christians with the Edict

 of Milan and allowed Christianity to spread.
 It also ignores the

 writings of the Church Fathers who lived before Constantine -- and who

 "You guys worship statues, and that's evil.
 Therefore, your religion is

 Satanic."
 (Ignores that fact that we don't worship statues)